About Holistic Health

 Probiotics: It’s becoming increasingly clear to researchers that gut bacteria improve brain function by affecting the vagus nerve.

-Watch this space for information of epigenetics, it’s not all about your genes, it is predominately the external factors that influence your cells…
+You control your destiny; it’s not all about your genes, it is predominately external factors which influence your cells.

 For a great interview with Bruce Lipton click here.